Skip to main content

 Gongteck Prayers Ceremony at Klang Selangor, Malaysia

-Ancestor worship is based on the belief that the bereaved family members of a deceased have a continued existence and possess the ability to influence the fortune of the living.
+Ancestor worship is based on the belief that the bereaved family members of the deceased have a continued existence and possess the ability to influence the fortunes of the living.
 Early forms of ancestor worship were deeply rooted and extensively developed by the Late Neolithic Period in China.
-With the teaching of Confucianism and Taoism, religious traditions such as ancestor worship are becoming part and parcel of the daily activity of our Chinese descendant.
+With the teachings of Confucianism and Taoism, religious traditions such as ancestor worship have become an integral part of the daily activities of Chinese descendants.

-The goal of ancestor worship is to ensure the ancestors' continued well-being in the netherworld and sometimes to ask for special favour or assistance.
-The social function of ancestor worship is to cultivate kinship values like filial piety, family loyalty, and continuity of the family lineage.
+The goal of ancestor worship is to ensure the well-being of ancestors in the netherworld and sometimes to request special favors or assistance.
+The social function of ancestor worship is to cultivate kinship values such as filial piety, family loyalty, and the continuity of the family lineage.

 Comments